GJZwiers/GJZwiers/arrays-and-objects.md

 # Using Lists and Objects

-> In this guide you will learn about store and organize collections of data.
+> In this guide you will learn how programming languages store and organize collections of data.

-## Lists
-Programming languages offer ways to store lists of values.
-Across languages, three kinds of list types are often available:
-* `Static arrays` have a fixed number of elements of the same type
-* `Enums` contain a group of distinct values
-* `Array lists`, also called `dynamic arrays` or `vectors` hold a variable number of elements and types

-Each element in a list has an **index** that can be used to access its value.

 ## Objects
 _Objects_ are collections of data stored in **key-value pairs**.
-This means a value can be accessed by looking up its corresponding key.
-Object keys can be strings or numbers depending on the language.
+This means a value can be accessed by looking up its key.
+Object keys can be strings or numbers depending on the language and the implementation.

-There are generally two ways to get a value from an object.
-The first is called **dot notation** where the name of the variable is typed that has stored said object and follow it with a dot and the name of the key that holds the value.
-The second is string index notation where the name of the object variable is followed with square brackets including the name of the key as a String e.g. `["key"]`
+In general there are two ways to get a value from an object.
+The first is **index notation** where the name of the object variable is followed by the name of the key as a string enclosed in square brackets, for example `myObject["myKey"]`.
+The second form is called **dot notation** where the name of the object variable is followed by a dot `.` and the name of the key, for example `myObject.myKey`.

-The following samples show how an object literal is declared and how a value `"John"` can be accessed by its corresponding key `firstName`.
+The following samples show how an object literal is declared and how the value `"John"` can be accessing the corresponding key `firstName`.

 ### Samples -  Object Declaration and Access